 Adina is a passionate and expressive writer, but more than that, she is able to distill complex ideas into easily-read sentences and paragraphs.
 With extensive writing experience dating back to junior high when she won her first writing contest, Adina can explain comprehensive educational programs with three bullet-points for your mass mailings, interview and profile your star employees for an internal newsletter, or write about archaic biblical laws and their connection to modern social ills.
 She loves to sell great ideas and programs to the public through marketing and PR writing.

 Meticulous and careful, Adina will sharpen and improve your words.
 She will work closely with you to make sure that she understands the goals of your written work, and then smooth and shape your words until they say exactly what you mean.
-Adina can also do things like make sure that your sentences aren’t run-ons, that you have complete verb-noun agreement, and that all of your footnotes fit the Chicago Manual of Style, the Publication Manual of the American Psychological Association, or the style guide of your choice.
+Adina can also do things like make sure that your sentences aren’t run-ons, that you have complete verb-noun agreement, and that all of your footnotes and citations adhere to the Chicago Manual of Style, the Publication Manual of the American Psychological Association, or the style guide of your choice.

 Having conducted research in the Israel State Archives for a dissertation on British Mandate Palestinian education for girls, Harvard University’s Widener, Houghton, and Schlesinger Libraries, and the New York Public Library on topics ranging far and wide, Adina loves nothing more than hunting down the perfect fact or figure to meet your needs.
 She takes meticulous notes and keeps careful records, to enable you (or her) to hunt down more information later, should that be necessary.

 While working at a foundation for two years and clarifying their grant guidelines while there, Adina has read hundreds of grant applications.
 She has learned as much from the unsuccessful ones as the successful ones, and relishes the opportunity to help good projects get funding.
 Among other successes, Adina wrote a three-year, $160,000 grant proposal for a start-up educational program in New England in 2006 and a three-year $130,000 grant proposal for an existing institution to continue and expand a Jewish education program in 2011.